ksindi/managers-playbook/README.md

 ### Writing

-1. Favor long-form writing for proposals.
-It forces the author to think about the details and tradeoffs.
+1. Favor long-form writing for proposals over presentations.
+Writing forces the author to think about the details and tradeoffs.
+1. Favor enumerated lists over bullet list as they're are a lot easier to reference.
 1. Encourage Amazon-style ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
     <img src="images/write-like-an-amazonian.jpg" width="400">

-## Email
+### Email

 1. Prefix the subject with `[Action Required]` if you expect the reader to take action.
 1. Structure your email in the following way (from [7 Tips for Better Executive Communication](https://medium.com/@joefletcher/7-tips-for-better-communication-32cbe84c8ddf)):